-30 Storm Addresses
+31 Storm Addresses

-When there has been severe snow storm during the day it may be prudent for pupils who live some distance from the normal bus routes not to attempt to reach their homes but to spend the night in alternative accommodation nearer school.
-It is the parents responsibility to inform school about any pupils who may be at risk in such situations and to provide the name and address of a relative or friend who is willing to provide overnight accommodation.
+When there has been severe snowstorm during the day it may be prudent for pupils who live some distance from the normal bus routes not to attempt to reach their homes but to spend the night in alternative accommodation nearer school.
+It is the parent's responsibility to inform school about any pupils who may be at risk in such situations and to provide the name and address of a relative or friend who is willing to provide overnight accommodation.

-31 Change of Address and Parental Contact Details
+32 Change of Address and Parental Contact Details

-To enable us to make easy contact with parents, the school would appreciate if any changes of address, telephone number of circumstances is notified in writing to the School Office.
+To enable us to make easy contact with parents, the school would appreciate if any changes of address, telephone number of circumstances is amended via your parentsportal.scot account (see Menu section 'Your Account') or notified in writing to the School Office.
 It is also important that the school has details of an Emergency Contact should it prove impossible to get in touch with parents in the event of an emergency.

-32 Anti-bullying Guidance
+33 Anti-bullying Guidance